Irene H. Butter

-Irene Hasenberg Butter (born 1930, Berlin), is a German-American public health scholar, and a Holocaust survivor.
+Irene Hasenberg Butter (born December 11, 1930), is a German-American public health scholar, and a Holocaust survivor.
 She is Professor Emeritus of Public Health at the University of Michigan.

 A German Jew, she survived the Westerbork and Bergen-Belsen camps in her youth.
 Thanks to a prisoner exchange arranged by her father, she left the Bergen-Belsen with her family at the end of 1945, and eventually settled in the United States.

 Early life

 Irene Hasenberg and her brother Werner were born in Berlin, Germany to John and Gertrude Hasenberg.
 They were a family of bankers including her father and his grandfather before him.
 The small family practiced Reform Judaism and were fully assimilated into the local culture and considered themselves German.

 Amsterdam

 In 1937, her father's bank was taken away from him "because of its Jewish ownership" and soon other assaults followed, which caused her father to move his family to Amsterdam, Holland in December 1937.

 However, when the German forces invaded the Netherlands in 1940, new hostilities against Dutch Jews followed and her father made arrangements to get foreign travel documents from a Swedish businessman, an effort that paid off in the weeks that followed.